Poikilos/IntegratorEduTeacherNotify/README.md

 - For editing yml and csv files, I recommend Notepad++ if you are using Windows.
 Geany is fine as long as you don't have it set to convert spaces to tabs.
 You must use 2 spaces to indent the data fields of each array item.
 The date ranges file is in a limited YAML format, which you can edit with a text editor.
 - The data folder contains a settings.yml, RecurringEventCategories, any media you want to run at a scheduled time in any folder you want, and calendar folders
   - settings.yml file says which calendar to use (basename of subfolder of data folder)
   - RecurringEventCategories contains yml files that events can use to determine what media to run.
-For example, the file can be called End.yml (can contain one or more of these lines):
+For example, the file can be called End.yml (an event can contain one or more of these lines; each event must at least have a sound or message to do anything):
     - sound: sounds\bell2.wav
     - message: Leave for early lunch in room x today
     - message_heading: Example Inc. Notification